Helping hands: facilitation programme

-Helping Hands is a programme developed by Women’s Aid Northern Ireland, for professionals working with children and young people.
-It addresses challenging issues of personal space, safety planning and awareness of acceptable and unacceptable behaviours, not only in others but also in themselves.
+Helping Hands is a programme developed by Women’s Aid Northern Ireland for professionals working with children and young people.
+It addresses challenging issues around personal space, safety planning and awareness of acceptable and unacceptable behaviours, not only in others but also in themselves.

 NB Please note that this is not a course in which participants will be taught therapeutic interventions for children who are experiencing or have experienced domestic abuse.
 The course is educational and it draws on the theoretical perspective of protective behaviours.

 Dr Bianca Petkova is an experienced training officer at Women’s Aid.
-She is a trained psychologist with specialism in the psychology of women.
-Since joining Women’s Aid in 2008 she has developed and delivered many accredited and bespoke courses for practitioners in the field of domestic abuse.
+She is a trained psychologist specialising in the psychology of women.
+Since joining Women’s Aid in 2008, Bianca has developed and delivered many accredited and bespoke courses for practitioners in the field of domestic

 Please note that submitting an application form will automatically generate an invoice so please only apply if you wish to attend the course.

 If you have any questions please email: email@example.com